EnterpriseDB/tpa/RELNOTES.md

 - Revert workarounds for problems with the PGDG yum repository that have been fixed upstream

+- Avoid installing pgbouncer from the EPEL repo because of a broken dependency on python-psycopg2

 - Fix some inconsistencies with --overrides-from that prevented certain generated settings from being overriden at configure time